Language selection

 What will happen to my fingerprints and photo after they are collected for biometrics?

-Any matches to existing RCMP records will be analyzed by the visa officer, who will use the information to make a final decision on your application.
+Any matches to existing RCMP records will be analyzed by the visa officer.
+This information is used to make a final decision on your application.

 Find out more about what to expect when you arrive in Canada.